niaid/image_portal_workflows/docs/development.rst

 Github.com
 ==========

 The repository is located in the NIAID Github.com enterprise organization.
 Having a github.com account which is a member of the NIAID organization is required.

 Local Set-up
 ============

 You will need a minimal Python installation to run the `generate_venv.sh` script.
+The following programs need to be available locally:

+- Java runtime (in order to run `etomo` in BRT)
+- ffmpeg (in order to create movies)

+Similar to the HPC Set up below, you can locally set up `dev` and `qa` virtual envs.

+Special note for **Mac M1**: The `tomojs-pytools` library depends on imagecodecs which does not have binaries built for the M1.
+Need to install using an x86_64 version of Python.

 HPC Set up
 ==========